Doors Windows

 Installing and programming digital locks

-Mechanical or battery operated digital locks installs almost identically to a standard lock.
-They are sized so that they can be adapted to any locking mode, without the need for system or door or frame modifications.
-Alarm or electric locks must be installed either by the manufacturer or by a licensed electrician.
-Alarmed locks may require a special alarm box installed on the wall next to the door.
+Mechanical or battery-powered digital locks install almost identically to a standard lock.
+They are sized so that they can be adapted to any locking method without requiring any modifications to the system or to the door or frame.
+Alarm or electric locks must be installed by either the manufacturer or a licensed electrician.
+Alarmed locks may need a special alarm box installed on the wall next to the door.

 All locks are sold with a master code that allows programming.
-Most allow up to six different codes to be used simultaneously on a single lock.
-But there are also special locks that allow unlimited codes.
+Most allow up to six different codes used simultaneously on a single lock.
+There are also special locks that allow unlimited codes.
 Almost all mechanical locks allow codes between one and six digits, while battery-operated and alarm locks can have longer codes.
-For mechanical locks there is also the possibility of customisation.
+For mechanical locks, customization is also possible.
 In this case longer codes can be used.

-Digital door locks are, along with window security systems,an innovative way to help keep our home safe.
-Whether you opt for a mechanical version or an alarm lock that communicates directly with your home's alarm system, a digital door lock comes with more options so you can find peace of mind when it comes to home security.
+Digital door locks are, along with window security systems, an innovative way to help keep our home safe.
+Whether you opt for a mechanical version or an alarmed lock that communicates directly with your home's alarm system, a digital door lock comes with more options so you can find peace of mind in home security.

 Categories